EDUCBA Logo

 Advertising campaigns can backfire and lead to negative publicity, especially if the content is controversial, offensive, or misinterpreted by the audience.
 Negative publicity can harm a brand’s reputation and impact consumer perception.

-Example: Critics slammed the Pepsi commercial featuring Kendall Jenner for trivializing the Black Lives Matter movement by portraying a protest where Jenner diffused stress with a can of Pepsi.
+Example: Critics slammed the Pepsi commercial featuring Kendall Jenner for trivializing the Black Lives Matter movement by depicting a protest in which Jenner diffused tension with a can of Pepsi.
 Critics argued that it exploited serious social issues for commercial gain, leading to widespread public anger and damaging the brand’s reputation.

 3. Challenge of High Advertising Costs for Small Businesses